 Steps to initiate a mid-year change

-- Confirm your qualifying event - Check with your HR or benefits administrator that your situation meets IRS and plan criteria.
+- Confirm your qualifying event.
+Check with HR or your benefits administrator that your situation meets IRS and plan criteria.

-- Provide documentation - For life events, you’ll need proof (marriage certificate, birth record, notice of loss of coverage).
+- Provide documentation.
+For life events, you’ll need proof (marriage certificate, birth record, notice of loss of coverage).
 For cost changes, your plan must provide written notice.

-- Submit within the window - You usually have 30-60 days from the QLE date to make changes.
+- Submit within the window.
+You usually have 30-60 days from the QLE date to make changes.
 Miss it, and you’ll wait until the next open enrollment.

-- Coordinate with existing benefits - If you have an HSA, FSA, or retirement contributions through your employer, ensure mid-year changes don’t create tax issues.
+- Coordinate with existing benefits.
+If you have an HSA, FSA, or retirement contributions through your employer, ensure mid-year changes don’t create tax issues.
 For example, changing from a high-deductible plan mid-year may impact HSA contribution limits.

 What about employees using WellthCare’s Trojan Horse model?